-502.9.2 INCARCERATED PERSON SEPARATION
+502.9.2 SEPARATION

-Incarcerated persons should be kept separate from the general population during the admission process.
-Newly admitted incarcerated persons should be separated according to the facility's classification plan.
+Individuals should be kept separate from admitted individuals during the admission process.
+When justified, individuals may be moved to administrative separation during the booking process (see the Special Management Incarcerated Persons Policy).

+Newly admitted individuals should be separated according to the jail's classification plan (see the Classification Policy).